 Jasmine Festival in Grasse

 The annual Jasmine Festival – Fête du Jasmin – is one of two flower festivals in Grasse.
 The other is Expo Rose, which takes place in May.
-See more about this in the events calendar.
+See more about this here.

 Tradition for more than 70 years

 The festival was first held in 1946, where it consisted of dances, concerts, exhibitions and fireworks.
 The tradition is the same today.
 One celebrates the flower Jasmine, growers and perfume creators.

 3 days of celebration, colors and perfumery

 The festival spans three days and is still filled with celebration, dancing, concerts and fireworks.